anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/add-a-text-watermark-to-a-PDF-document.rst

 Conclusion
 ----------

-We hope this series of articles on using *Add watermark to PDF* action will help you to ascertain the proper use of your PDF documents.
+We hope this `series of articles <../../../flow/how-tos/documents/add-an-image-watermark-to-a-PDF-document.html#how-to-add-an-image-watermark-to-a-pdf-document>`_ on using *Add watermark to PDF* action will help you to ascertain the proper use of your PDF documents.

 ..
 Hint:: For more security options please have a look at `Protects PDF action <https://plumsail.com/docs/documents/v1.x/flow/actions/document-processing.html#protect-pdf-document>`_.
 It allows you to add passwords, copy-, printing-, and other protections to PDF files with the help of Microsoft Flow and Azure Logic Apps.